 and scheduling meetings.
 This file details the steps undertaken in the project preproduction phase.
 Labor Preproduction steps pdf file

-Cultivating skin bacteria in vitro is difficult as these strains best survive in the complex ecosystem of the human skin.
+Cultivating skin bacteria in vitro is difficult as these strains are best suited to the complex ecosystem of human skin.
 At the Coalesce lab, University of Buffalo, I’ve built custom incubation equipment to investigate at which metabolic stages, and under which conditions these organisms are most fragrant.
 I have not engineered genes into microbial production strains (as a synthetic biology approach would entail), but rather adjusted incubation conditions to fit the organisms and maximize their particular scents.

 The three custom bioreactors are monitored by a Raspberry Pi-based automation system that incorporates stirrers, biosensors, pumps, heaters and valves to automate these conditions for continuous production.
 Visitors to the installation are immersed in both the scent of the microbes as well as the sounds of these processes, such as nutrients and pressurized gasses flowing through the automation system and into the bioreactors.

 opposite: Developing Labor.
 Coalesce Center for Biological Art.

 Don Metz, Scott Propeack, Tullis Johnson, Jennifer Surtees, Shanna Snider and Jeff Sherven without whom this exhibition would not have been possible.

 Eileen Sylves, Kristie Reilly, Kevin Cullinan, Gary Nottingham, Domenic Licata, Sara Thomas, Dave, Pawlowski, Mizin Shin, Alyssa Crane, Leonardo Aranda Brito, Darya Warner, Robert Jones, John Santomieri, Martin Chittum, Fern Johansson, Goldie Segol, Orry Segol, University at Buffalo.